 3. Compare the Cost of Services

 Every health facility provides services at different costs.
 Therefore, comparing prices will help you to find the most affordable services.
 For instance, if you are seeking ear care or ear cleaning services you could consider The Yorkshire Hearing Clinic.
 Going to an ER when you are sick can cost you a pretty penny, but you can get the same services at an affordable rate in a walk-in clinic.
-You can also seek a diagnosis from an online doctor.
+You can also seek a diagnosis from an online doctor, get your prescriptions online (check Felix for this) and have them delivered to your doorstep..
 Seeking medical assistance from online doctors is affordable, and you will get the same specialized treatment you would get in a hospital.

 4. Review Your Medical Bills

 If you want to avoid shelling out money for services you did not receive, you should start taking your medical bills seriously.
 Hospitals make mistakes when submitting insurance claims or sending medical bills.
 If you pay without checking, you could be paying for someone’s mistakes.
 To avoid this, store every receipt, compare them with insurance claims, and question any errors.
 Sometimes insurance companies may also reject bills that do not add up.
 Therefore, it is your job to ensure you are paying the right expenses.

 Going to the pharmacy every month for prescription refills will take a toll on your finances.
 To cut down on prescription expenditure, consider purchasing drugs in bulk or .
 90-day refills tend to cost less in the long run.
 Besides, insurance companies provide incentives and discounts for buying in bulk.

 Branded medicine can be expensive, even if you are using a healthcare plan.
 You can use generic drugs instead, which work exactly the same as their branded counterparts while costing far less.